 2.0 Engine Definition

-This solicitation is to acquire 1 new 2 ea.
-30099kw, 480v, hp continuous ratingmarine engine/generator, keel cooled, dry exhaust and be Tier 3 or better marine propulsion engines.
+This solicitation is to acquire 1 new 99kw, 480v, marine engine/generator, keel cooled, dry exhaust and be Tier 3 or better.

 The engines must be EPA certified and compliant at the applicable marine engine Tier level.
 All bids must be firm fixed price and inclusive of all materials, labor, freight, and delivery of equipment.